IzharSalvanaSyed/Raspberry-Pi-OpenPLC-with-Modbus/README.md

 [OpenPLC on Raspberry Pi with Modbus](https://youtu.be/iC5s4CEiOB4?si=wJh1vriMxQ14dKNB)
 ![Screenshot 2024-06-01 193350](https://github.com/IzharSalvanaSyed/Raspberry-Pi-OpenPLC-with-Modbus/assets/156041933/ca09e21a-b0d3-441e-b57d-4b70c430e9ea)

-You can follow the rest of the video on how to send the OpenPLC program we created to our Raspberry Pi.
+You can follow the rest of the video above to learn how to send the OpenPLC program we created to our Raspberry Pi, start the program, and see it in action.
+The video also shows you how to use Modbus to control the Raspberry Pi PLC.

-https://github.com/IzharSalvanaSyed/Raspberry-Pi-OpenPLC-with-Modbus/assets/156041933/756bfb64-7f62-4c03-b0ca-c8200366e39b
+Video of me running the Ladder Logic program for our 2-push button LED. https://github.com/IzharSalvanaSyed/Raspberry-Pi-OpenPLC-with-Modbus/assets/156041933/756bfb64-7f62-4c03-b0ca-c8200366e39b

+Video of me controlling the Ladder Logic program through Modbus.